 5 Reasons why you should get your eye check

 No, I don’t need to get my eye checked.
 I could see everything crystal clear.
 What is required to prevent my vision?

-This are the common dialogs we get to hear from people.
+These are the common dialogs we get to hear from people.
 Whom we approach to get their eyesight tested.
-Actually we are living in the age of allopathy.
-Where we want instant results and our mind has been trained to act defensive.
-Means when problem arise then we go for quick and convenient solution.
-But, it must not be same in case of your eyesight.
+Actually, we are living in the age of allopathy.
+Where we want instant results and our mind has been trained to act defensively.
+Means when problems arise then we go for a quick and convenient solution.
+But, it must not be the same in the case of your eyesight.

 So, when should you get an eye check?
-That might be question arise in your mind.
-Everyone is not the same so it is important to follow the advice your eye care provider recommends.
-Here are five reasons why you should get your eye check.
+That might be a question that arises in your mind.
+Everyone is not an equivalent so it’s important to follow the recommendation your eye care provider recommends.

 1. Sudden Blurry Vision or Problems Focusing

-Frequent headaches can be a sign of a vision problem.
-Changes in vision take place slowly and are often imperceptible to the patient at first.
-However, headaches can be one of the early warning signs of a change in vision.
-If you are experiencing re-occurring headaches, you may want to consider getting your eyes checked.
+Frequent headaches are often a symbol of a vision problem.
+Changes in vision happen slowly and are often imperceptible to the patient initially.
+However, headaches are often one of the first warning signs of a change in vision.
+If you’re experiencing re-occurring headaches, you’ll want to think about getting your eyes checked.

 3. Eye Pain or Eye Fatigue/Strain

-Having some infrequent eye pain or eye strain isn’t usually a big problem.
-Everything from the amount of sleep your getting to seasonal allergies, or the cold or flu can cause temporary eye pain or fatigue.
-However, if you experience ongoing eye pain for more than a few days, or if you experience ongoing eye pain with eye movements, it’s a good idea to get it checked out.
-It can sometimes be a sign of an eye infection or more serious health condition, or even a warning sign that your vision has changed.
-Get it checked out.
+Having some infrequent eye pain or eye strain isn’t usually an enormous problem.
+Everything from the quantity of sleep you going to seasonal allergies, or the cold or flu can cause temporary eye pain or fatigue.
+However, if you experience ongoing eye pain for quite a couple of days, or if you experience ongoing eye pain with eye movements, it’s an honest idea to urge it verified.
+It can sometimes be a symbol of an eye fixed infection or more serious health condition, or maybe a wake-up call that your vision has changed.

 4. Sensitivity to Light